Esri/arcgis-maps-sdk-java-samples/feature-layers/dictionary-renderer/README.md

-#Dictionary Renderer with Graphics Overlay#
+#Dictionary Renderer with Feature Layer#
-Demonstrates how to apply a dictionary renderer to a graphics overlay and display mil2525d graphics.
+Demonstrates how to apply a dictionary renderer to a feature layer and display mil2525d graphics.
-The dictionary renderer creates these graphics using a local mil2525d style file and a XML file with key, value attributes for each graphic.
+The dictionary renderer creates these graphics using a mil2525d style file and the attributes attached to each feature within the geodatabase.

 ![](DictionaryRendererFeatureLayer.png)